syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 <table>
 <tr>
 <td>
-[XAML]      &lt;!--To set the width and height of the element in Docked Mode--&gt;        &lt;Grid Name="Properties" sftools:DockingManager.DesiredWidthInDockedMode="400" sftools:DockingManager.DesiredHeightInDockedMode="400"/ &gt;</td></tr>
+[XAML]      <!--To set the width and height of the element in Docked Mode-->        <Grid Name="Properties" sftools:DockingManager.DesiredWidthInDockedMode="400" sftools:DockingManager.DesiredHeightInDockedMode="400"/ ></td></tr>
 <tr>
 <td>
 [C#]//To set the width of the element in Docked Mode.this.DockingManager.SetDesiredWidthInDockedMode(Properties, 400);//To set the Height of the element in Docked Mode.this.DockingManager.SetDesiredHeightInDockedMode(Properties, 400);</td></tr>